Pauan/rust-signals/README.md

 out 5 notifications.

 But the notifications are in the reverse order: it sends notifications for the right-most values first, and notifications for the left-most values last.
-In addition, it sends a mixture of `VecChange::Pop` and `VecChange::RemoveAt` as appropriate.
+In addition, it sends a mixture of `VecDiff::Pop` and `VecDiff::RemoveAt` as appropriate.

-Another example is that `my_vec.remove(index)` might notify with either `VecChange::RemoveAt` or `VecChange::Pop` depending on whether
+Another example is that `my_vec.remove(index)` might notify with either `VecDiff::RemoveAt` or `VecDiff::Pop` depending on whether
 `index` is the last index or not.

 The reason this is done is for performance reasons, and you should ***not*** rely upon it: the behavior of exactly which notifications are